imme-emosol/typescript-example/README.md

-# typescript-example
-Sample TypeScript project consuming an Elix component
+This repository shows how a TypeScript project can consume any web component, including any web component from the Elix library.